 Also, there are dual sensors which combine ultrasonic sensors along with IR sensors.

-Most common applications of motion sensor, IR sensor and Ultrasonic sensor
+Most common applications of a motion sensor, IR sensor and Ultrasonic sensor

 Most common installations are for energy conservation for Hotels, Restaurants, Villas, Office etc. and for motion detected alarms for home security.